 When employees embrace life-long learning, they will be more adaptable to the ever-changing workplace environment.
 They will be less risk averse and more confident to grow into new roles and positions.

 "The unemployable of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn and relearn."

 Skills that future-proofed employees must develop are critical thinking, reasoning, innovative problem-solving, inter-relationship skills, leadership and communication skills, collaboration, creativity, curiosity, information management, digital savvy and adaptability.

-While technology is improving the way workplace training is delivered, the way humans learn best continues to be the way they have always learned – through storytelling and interactive experiences.
+While technology is improving the way workplace training is delivered, the way humans are taught best continues to be the way they have always learned – through storytelling and interactive tutelage experiences.

-In the context of training, a story is a work place scenario in which you learner becomes the hero who makes the right decisions and accomplishes the required task.
-You can harness the power of innovative technology to build these scenarios to future-proof your employees.
+In the context of instructing, a story is a work place scenario in which the learner becomes the hero who makes the right decisions and accomplishes the required task.
+You can harness the power of innovative technology to build these scenarios to future-proof your employees with simulator software.